SolderedElectronics/Inkplate-documentation/source/get-started.rst

         python pyboard.py --device COM5 "Examples/Inkplate6/basicBW.py"

     Again replacing /dev/ttyUSB0 or COM5 with the correct port.
-    You can run our other examples, showing how to use the rest of inkplate functionality.
+    You can run our othe examples, showing how to use the rest of inkplate functionality.
     In the same manner as running our examples you can run your own code and even set it to run on boot or similiar by following other MicroPython tutorials.

 ESP-IDF